Practicing Soto Zen Buddhism

 The 2022 Jukai Cohort

-Our current Jukai cohort will be receiving the precepts and their dharma names in a special ceremony this coming Fall 2024.
+Our current Jukai cohort will be receiving the precepts and their Dharma names in a special ceremony this coming Fall 2026.

-The next jukai cohort will begin in January 2026.
+The next Jukai cohort will begin in January 2027, with a ceremony in Fall 2028.

 Please email Sosan at sosan@cloudsinwater.org for more information